 Drinking water must be provided in suitable quantities and may not pose any risk of contamination.
 A tapping point plan must be available within the company.

+Water, irrespective of origin or state, which has

+- direct contact with unprocessed products (e.g.: washing water/process water) or - direct or indirect contact with processed products (e.g. Water that is used to clean objects and equipment that come into contact with the processed products)

-Water, irrespective of origin or state, that is used for the manufacture and/or treatment of food as well as the cleaning of objects and facilities that come into contact with food must be sampled in accordance with a risk-based plan (at least once per year (approx. every 12 months)) to test for the following microbiological parameters:
+must be sampled in accordance with a risk-based plan (at least once per year (approx. every 12 months)) to test for the following microbiological parameters:

-Escherichia coli (E. coli): 0 CFU/100 ml

-Enterococci: 0 CFU/100 ml
+- Escherichia coli (E. coli): 0 CFU/100 ml - Enterococci: 0 CFU/100 ml